czbiohub-sf/MIDAS/docs/download_midasdb.rst

 =======================

 MIDAS Reference Database (MIDASDB) is comprised of three components: representative genomes, species pangenomes, and marker genes.
+For each MIDASDB, six-digit numeric species ids are randomly assigned and stored in the corresponding metadata file (``metadata.tsv``).

 .. figure:: images/Fig2.MIDASDB.png